 That language does not strip this court of jurisdiction to hear this case.
 By its terms, Section 4623(d) applies only to "any classification or action of the Director."
 12 U.S.C. § 4623(d).
-Thus, Section 4623(d) prohibits review of the Director's establishment of "risk-based capital requirements to ensure that the enterprises operate in a safe and sound manner, maintaining sufficient capital and reserves to support the risks that arise in the operations and management of the enterprises."
-Id. § 4611(a)(1).
-In particular, Section 4614 requires "the Director" to "classify" Fannie and Freddie as "adequately "undercapitalized," "significantly capitalized," undercapitalized," or "critically undercapitalized."
-Id. § 4614(a).
-Classification as undercapitalized or significantly undercapitalized in turn subjects Fannie and Freddie to a host of supervisory actions by "the Director."
-See id. §§ 4615-4616.
-It is those capital-classification decisions that Section 4623(d) insulates from judicial review.
+Thus, Section 4623(d) prohibits review of the establishment Director's of "risk-based capital requirements to ensure that the enterprises operate in a safe and sound manner, maintaining sufficient capital and reserves to support the risks that arise in the operations and management of the enterprises."
+Id. § 4611(a)(1). particular, Section 4614 requires "the Director" to "classify" Fannie and Freddie "adequately capitalized," as